-Geologists say North Korea's nuclear test site has collapsed
+Geologists say N. Korea's nuclear test site likely collapsed

 ———

-AP science writer Seth Borenstein contributed from Washington.
+AP researcher Shanshan Wang in Beijing and science writer Seth Borenstein in Washington, D.C., contributed to this report.